Jeanne666/Spaceship/README.md

-Projet d'infographie sur le thème "Vaisseau spatial" Réalisé par Dufourg Corentin et Hecquard Jeanne (4INFO INSA Rennes)

-Notice utilisateur à la fin du rapport
+Computer Graphics project on the theme "Spaceship" Created by Dufourg Corentin and Hecquard Jeanne (INSA Rennes, Computer Science, Media and Interaction, 4th Year)